-Carolina Youth Coalition came to Apparo for help with the technology they need to meet their growth goals.
+Carolina Youth Coalition came to Apparo for help with the technology they needed to meet their growth goals.

 Carolina Youth Coalition (CYC) is a college-access nonprofit organization that prepares high-achieving, under-resourced high school students to get into, excel at, and graduate from college so they can become full participants in society.
 Apparo matched CYC with a corporate volunteer team from Duke Energy to help address their technology concerns.
 Duke Energy also generously funded the project.
 See PDF of Project Snapshot.

-The team delivered a three phased project: 1. tech assessment and roadmap 2. software selection (for volunteer and donor managment) 3. set-up of firewalls, web tools and hardware.
+The team delivered a three phased project: 1. tech assessment and roadmap 2. software selection (for volunteer and donor management) 3. set-up of firewalls, web tools and hardware.

 CYC Co-Founder Kathryn Kissam told the Duke Energy team at their kick-off meeting that by sharing their skills and expertise they were “changing lives.”